 I use these for everything!
 I used them to pin these cheap spider rings I got from the dollar store.

 And for my son’s birthday I used them to pin soccer cards.

 Party favor bags.

 I guarantee you that you will reuse these over and over for so many things.

 That’s a crappy old folding table that now looks elegant.
-In retrospect, I probably should have ironed it (sorry mama, look away!).
+In retrospect, I should have steamed this.
 I also have a set of round ones too like this.

 The last (and maybe the most fun?) staple is my box of crap.
 This is where I keep colorful ribbons, balloons, holiday themed trinkets from the dollar store, and any and everything I’ve collected over the years.
 It helps me personalize whatever birthday or occasion I’m decorating for, and it’s such an affordable way to decorate.
 Sure I may have to buy some balloons or twine when they run out, but for the most part, I’ve been able to decorate for some beautiful birthdays, holidays, dinner parties, all for no to minimal cost.
 And over the years, I just keep adding stuff. **Some of that crap makes for some excellent cake toppers!